 Dr. Harold Clarke Workman was born on the 7th of January, 1885 in Stratford, Ontario.
 He was the 5th of 8 children born to William Workman and the former Jane Clarke.
-His father was a hardware merchant in Stratford and his siblings were; Elizabeth, Charles, Joseph, William, Katherine, Thomas (1889-1891) and Allan.
+Dr. Workman’s father was a hardware merchant in Stratford and his siblings were; Elizabeth “Bessie” Workman, Charles Wasnidge Workman, Joseph Kent Workman, William Workman, Katherine Gowdey Workman, Thomas Ballantyne Workman (1889-1891) and Allan Metcalfe Workman.

 Dr. Harold Clarke Workman attended public school in Stratford and completed one year at Stratford Collegiate Institute in 1899.
 In the fall of that year he continued his education at Kingston Collegiate Institute graduating in 1902.
 In the fall of 1902 he entered Queen’s University in Kingston in the Arts-Medical Course.
 According to the 1903-1904 Foster’s City Directory of Kingston, Dr. Workman resided at 336 Johnson Street in Kingston with his brother William and his mother Jane, who was widowed.
 Dr. Workman is listed as a student in that directory.
 Dr. Workman received a B.A. in 1906 and he graduated M.D.,C.M. in 1909.
 Dr. Workman travelled to England to do post-graduate studies in surgery at Oxford University.